 With this years vendange (grape harvest done) and feeling rather fit from it.
 Yes!
-I decided I needed something to entice me out and about in our village on a more regular basis.
+I decided I needed something to entice me out and about in the village on a more regular basis.
 And thus my stint as the early evening dog walker began.
 So let’s talk Walkies.

-Normally the dogs are Pumpjacks domain, whilst the cats and ducks are mine.
+Normally the dogs are my partners domain, whilst the cats and ducks are mine.
 I may have more animals to take care of, but I have the easier deal.
 They all require feeding in the morning, and again in the early evening.
 Anything beyond that is up to me and my own schedule.
 Whilst the dogs typically have 4 walks spaced out over a day.
 But they would have a walk every 5 minutes if they could have their way.
 And our two certainly know how to turn on those puppy dog eye stares to try and make their dreams come true.

 Our day begins before dawn, with coffee in bed.
 While the kettle boils, the cats are fed and Chewie and Sanka sleepily join us to wake up to the day.